jlegare/DITALinks/README.md

 The XPath expressions are evaluated against each element as it is encountered in the input.
 (The _link type_ field is reserved for future development.)

+Default output is a human-readable format.
 [JSON](https://www.json.org/json-en.html) output can be had by providing the `--json` command-line flag.

 ## Discussion